msillano/tuyaDAEMON/tuyaDAEMON/README.md

 Any [new device](https://github.com/msillano/tuyaDAEMON/wiki/50.-Howto:-add-a-new-device-to-tuyaDAEMON) must be added to it.
 To update/modify/edit this structure:
     - you can edit it directly using the `global CORE config` node, using the JSON edit facility.
     - you can export it to the file `alldevices.json` for backup or edit it using external editors (e.g. _Notepad++_ and _'JSON Viewer'_ plugin) and back with copy-paste.
-    - For _known tuya devices_ a JSON fragment for `'alldevices'` is in standard device documentation [flie zip](https://github.com/msillano/tuyaDAEMON/tree/main/devices#use).
+    - For _known tuya devices_ a JSON fragment for `'alldevices'` is in standard device documentation [file zip](https://github.com/msillano/tuyaDAEMON/tree/main/devices#use).
-    - The application [tuyaDAEMON.toolkit](https://github.com/msillano/tuyaDAEMON/wiki/90.-tuyaDAEMON-toolkit) can produce an `'alldevice'` fragment for a new device.
+    - The application [tuyaDAEMON.toolkit](https://github.com/msillano/tuyaDAEMON/wiki/90.-tuyaDAEMON-toolkit) can produce an `'alldevice'` basic fragment for a new device.
+    - The application [tuyaDAEMON.things](https://github.com/msillano/tuyaDAEMON/tree/main/tuyaDEAMON.things) enables the 'alldevices' definition and management in small chunks with accessible CRUD forms.

 3) All nodes requiring or allowing some user update are named with an asterisk (e.g. '*device selector') and in the  'node description' you can find specific instructions.

- ### First time installation (CORE)
+ ### First-time installation (CORE)
  - Precondition: It is not required to have any Tuya device to install or test tuyaDAEMON, you can use it as the framework for any IOT purpose.
 You can also never use Tuya devices, but only custom devices (USB, MQTT, tasmotized, etc...).
     - Since ver.2.2.0: you can test any module capabilities and add later the devices.